alexeykravchenko9/rodnik-chrome-ext/README.md

-# rodnik-chrome-ext
+# rodnik-google-chrome-ext
-Show stats of how much you spend on the rodnik gaz station
+Extension for Google Chrome with able to count how much you spent on the Rodnik gas station